Who was Harry Paye?

 Two years later, in 1407, Harry decided it was “Paye back” time.
 His ship and 14 others swept the English Channel capturing French and Spanish cargo vessels.
 The archives record that 120 ships were sunk but one vessel that was captured was loaded with valuable goods including vast quantities of good French wine.
 To help recompense the people of Poole for their sufferings Harry brought the captured ship back to Poole.
 According to local tradition, the town feasted and drank the captured wine for many days.

 One story tells of how his ship was once captured by the French.
 Paye and his companions were held on deck by a few guards while most of the French went below, having removed their armour, to search for booty.
 However, Harry and his men broke free and killed all the Frenchmen as they emerged from the ship’s hold.
 He then seized two French vessels and sailed them up the River Seine, flying the French flag, to plunder several ships before escaping back to sea.

 In the 1400s the average life expectancy of a pirate was just two years, however, Harry Paye went on from being a privateer and was made Warden of the Cinque Ports (five ports in south-east England that are closest to the French coast).
 He finally retired on a Royal pension and died in 1419, there is a memorial brass in Faversham Church in Kent, where Old Harry was laid to rest.

-Six centuries later The Pirates of Poole finally decided to say sorry for the piratical exploits of privateer Harry Paye in Spain.
-The privateer Harry Paye, was employed by a Spanish count to help his cause against the monarch.
+The privateer Harry Paye, was once employed by a Spanish count to help his cause against the monarch.
 However, Paye instead helped himself to the countess while her husband was away, fleeing when royal armies arrived, though not before burning the towns of Gijon and Finisterre and stealing a treasured cross from the Church of St Mary of the Sands in the latter.